sethsandaru/vue-form-builder/README.md

 ## License
 MIT License

+## Developing the Vue Form Builder
+For hard-core developers, of course, you can clone this repository and then getting started with these steps:

+- `npm install` - obviously
+- `npm run serve` - this will run the `main.ts` which is the main web page to see the Vue Form Builder

+Then you will know what you can take a look next: configs, components, views,...

 ## Custom Form Builder

 I'm always available for Custom Build based on your needs for the Vue Form Builder.
 You can contact me via: